jsumners/abstract-cache/Readme.md

 1. In all cases where a `key` is required, the `key` may be a simple string, or it may be an object of the format `{id: 'name', segment: 'name'}`.
 It is up to the implementing strategy to decide how to handle these keys.
-1. The factory function should return an object that has the following methods and properties:
+1. The factory function should return an object (client) that has the following methods and properties:
     * `await` (boolean property): `true` indicates that the strategy's methods are *all* `async` functions.
 If `false`, all methods **must** have a